crytic/optik/README.md

 **Current limitations**:

 - Can only run on a single solidity file
+- Not well tested when multiple contracts are deployed
-- Can't deploy multiple contracts
+- Can't deploy new contracts from a contract constructor
-- No re-entrency or calls accross contracts
+- No external calls accross contracts
 - Gas is not taken into account
 - Some echidna options are not yet supported (see `hybrid-echidna -h`)